Updated by Justin Ling

 - A list of the main organizations that hire for this job.

-- The main skills needed to be successful for this job.
+- The main skills needed to be successful in this job are:

-- The simulation will help students learn these skills by:
+- The simulation will help students learn these skills:

 - The simulation will measure and rank students by: